Working on Digital Research Alliance of Canada Clusters

 You can manually load the modules each time you log in, or you can add the above lines to your $HOME/.bashrc file so that they are automatically loaded upon login.

-1. Follow the docs for the project that you are working on to set up your $PROJECT/$USER/ workspace and clone the repositories required to build and run NEMO:
+9. Follow the Create a Workspace and Clone the Repositories docs to set up your $PROJECT/$USER/MEOPAR/ workspace and clone the repositories required to build and run NEMO.